BioCIDER/biojs-vis-context-data-unique-list/README.md

 #### ButtonsManager parameters

  * 	`targetId`: Identifier of the container where the ButtonsManager object should be displayed.
+Useful if you want to put ButtonsManager into a different container than BioCider main container.
  * 	`targetClass`: Class name of the container where the ButtonsManager object should be displayed.
+Useful if you want to put ButtonsManager into a different container than BioCider main container.
- * `helpText`: boolean, *true* if you want to show a help text over the buttons.
+ * `helpText`: boolean, *true* if you want to show a help text over the buttons. *true* by default.
  * 	`buttonsStyle`: Buttons visualisation type.
 This can take 3 discrete values: *SQUARED_3D* , *ROUND_FLAT* or *ICONS_ONLY*. *ICONS_ONLY* by default.
- * `pressedUnderlines`: Boolean.
-True if you want to show underlines when you press a button.
+ * `pressedUnderlines`: boolean, *true* if you want to show underlines when you press a button. *true* by default.

 #### PageManager parameters

  *	`targetId`: Identifier of the container where the PageManager object should be displayed.
+Useful if you want to put PageManager into a different container than BioCider main container.
  * 	`targetClass`: Class name of the container where the PageManager object should be displayed.
+Useful if you want to put PageManager into a different container than BioCider main container.

 ## Using BioCider

 BioCider interface consists of two main areas:

-1. Control panel.
+1. Control panel (at the top).
 2. Results viewer.

 ### Control panel